Education, study and knowledge

 Being aware of all the good that makes up our being, we can increase our self-esteem, making that fear of being ridiculous more realistic and not permeating all the social situations that we imagine could go wrong and, in addition, we will gain confidence in ourselves.
 All this will increase our assertiveness, feeling more secure and free to say what we did not dare to make known to others.

-The 10 best Child Psychologists in Viladecans
+The best 12 Psychologists in La Castellana (Madrid)

 Read more